 Gineva has been training horses for 15 years.
 She previously founded Cloverfield Stables, where she enjoyed working with learners of all ages.
 For the last six years, Gineva has poured her heart and soul into learning to apply the principles of positive reinforcement to her equine training.

 When Gineva reached out to shyly ask about learning about training horses, we were thrilled.
 We have long wished to expand our practice to multiple species, and bringing Gineva aboard is a first step toward Pleasant Horsemanship!
 Gineva is part of our Lakeshore team, and lives in the Spring Lake area.

-When Gineva isn't interning in our dog training program, she assists us with our administrative team.
+When Gineva isn't working in our dog training program, she assists us with our administrative team.
 She's got kindness in spades, a drive to excel, and a wit so sharp, it could cut diamonds.
 Gineva is owned and loved by two pitties, Dutchess and Gwendolyn Ruffles; and one horse, an Arabian gelding named Con, whose great grand-sire was one of the horses who played the black stallion in the movie.

 We first met Aries as a little girl and knew right then and there she would grow up to work with animals.
 Aries helps run our playgroups and train our puppy day camps.
 She can frequently be seen holding a shy puppy in her coat for extra confidence building.

 Aries has been accepted to Michigan State University in the fall, where she hopes to study to become a veterinarian.
 In her free time, she dances with Imprint Dance Company.